sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Puzzle Publisher](https://github.com/ingrammicro/puzzle-publisher), by Ingram Micro: Exports Sketch artboards into linked HTML files and publish it on external site using SFTP.
+- [Data From Clipboard](https://github.com/Saint-loup/data-from-clipboard), by Saint-loup: A DataSupplier plugin
+- [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Make Sketch more efficient.
+A lot of useful plugins in one.
+- [Android Res Export](https://github.com/ashung/android_res_export), by Ashung Hung: Export Android resouces in Sketch, include PNG assets, app icon, nine-patch image and vector drawable.
+- [Sync with Library](https://github.com/oodesign/sync-with-library), by oodesign: Easily replace local symbols and layer & text styles with library ones.
+- [Chromata](https://github.com/vladimir-ionita/Chromata), by Vladimir Ionița: Find rogue colors
 - [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
-- [Android Res Export](https://github.com/ashung/android_res_export), by Ashung Hung: Export Android resouces in Sketch, include PNG assets, app icon, nine-patch image and vector drawable.
 - [Sketch Tokens Exporter](https://github.com/icona79/sketch-design-tokens-exporter), by Matteo Gratton: With this plugin you can export to your desktop a design-tokens.json file compatible with Amazon Style Dictionary.
 - [Last Updated Indicator](https://github.com/bvmensvoort/sketch-last-updated), by Bram van Mensvoort: Mark your designs with a version indicator which automatically changes as you update.
 - [Icondrop](https://github.com/iconscout/icondrop), by Iconscout: Get access to 300,000+ icons right into Sketch App
-- [Puzzle Publisher](https://github.com/ingrammicro/puzzle-publisher), by Ingram Micro: Exports Sketch artboards into linked HTML files and publish it on external site using SFTP.
 - [Puzzle Tokens](https://github.com/ingrammicro/puzzle-tokens), by Ingram Micro: Sketch.app plugin to apply design tokens to Sketch layers
-- [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Make Sketch more efficient.
-A lot of useful plugins in one.
 - [Colors Manager](https://github.com/fbmore/Colors-Manager-Sketch-Plugin), by Francesco Bertocci: Import, Export and Update Sketch Color Variables to and from Color Tokens.
 - [Lokalise Plugin](https://github.com/lokalise/lokalise-sketchplugin), by Lokalise: Deliver multilingual assets faster and smarter.
 Share context with your linguists, get early feedback about each market and preview the design in all languages.
 - [Envato Elements](https://github.com/envato/extensions-sketch-plugin), by envato: Envato Elements Sketch plugin makes it easy to import a select range of Web and Mobile UI Kits from Envato Elements!